 Visual & Performing Arts

-This course provides an opportunity for experimentation, expression and further exploration of the elements of design.
-Using a variety of materials, the students sharpen their skills.
-Trips to museums, slides and class discussions help the students discover their own style and sources of inspiration.
-The projects are open-ended to allow for personal interpretations.
-Students will have the opportunity to explore drawing, painting, printmaking, mixed media, and sculpture.
+This course provides an opportunity for experimentation, expression, and exploration of the elements and principles of design.
+Using a variety of materials, students organize, develop artistic ideas, and refine their art skills.
+Trips to museums, audio-visual presentations, and class discussions help the students discover their own style and sources of inspiration.
+Students explore drawing, painting, printmaking, mixed media, and sculpture as they begin to develop their art portfolio.

 This course will continue to instruct students in more advanced fundamentals of photography and will broaden their technical skills and aesthetic values.
 Individual creativity and the ability to make a visual statement will continue to be stressed.
 Portfolio preparation will be emphasized throughout the semester and students will be required to develop a portfolio for presentation.